giodamelio/giodamelio.com/content/_index.md

 +++
 title = "Home"
-template = "index.html"

-[extra]
-header = {title = "Hello!
-I'm Gio", img = "img/face.jpeg", img_alt = "Giovanni d'Amelio's face" }
 +++

-I'm a programmer of things, lover of tinkering and learner of weird facts. always tinkering on some random project.
+I'm a programmer of things, lover of tinkering and learner of weird facts.
+I am always tinkering on some random project.

 ## Projects